FritzsHero/RoadArchitect/README.md

 - **Custom extrusion** - Extrude any custom mesh along the spline with almost limitless customization.

 ## Assets
+NOTE: This screenshot has no other assets besides RoadArchitect.
 ![Assets](ManualImages/Extra/SS3-640.jpg)
 - **Road assets** - Several road assets are included such as street lights, double lights, stop signs and more.
 All aspects of road asset placement are done instantly, allowing for quick iterations.
 - **Custom assets** - Place any custom mesh along the spline with an extreme amount of customization options.